fauna/dotnet-sample-app/README.md

 ## Run the app

 The app runs an HTTP API server.
-From the `sample-app` directory, run:
+From the `DotNetSampleApp` directory, run:

 ```sh
 export $(grep -v '^#' .env | xargs) && \